ltrbless/Model/README.md

-# This area two model.
+# There are two models.